-Such events can be assigned to land parcels via identifiers such as Ordnance Survey's topographic identifiers (TOIDs) or Land Registry parcel boundaries.
+Such events can be assigned to land parcels via identifiers such as the GeoPlace® unique property reference number (UPRN) or Land Registry parcel boundaries.

 Other events (for example, the location of a street crime) may simply need a grid reference.

-An alternative might be to reference to the nearest address.
+An alternative may be to reference to the nearest address.

-The approach of using postcodes to reference geographic data has been a valuable tool but is subject to a number of serious limitations, especially when trying to produce statistics for small areas.
+The approach of using postcodes to reference geographic data is a valuable tool but is subject to a number of limitations, especially when trying to produce statistics for small areas.

-The move towards geographic referencing based on the postcode centroid offers many advantages in terms of facilitating event linkage, data visualisation and data analysis, but doesn't eliminate the problems caused by straddling and boundary change.
+Geographic referencing based on the postcode centroid offers many advantages in terms of facilitating event linkage, data visualisation and data analysis, but it doesn't eliminate the problems caused by straddling and boundary change.

-If a reference can be given at address-level however, something we are working towards, the potential is even greater, allowing for detailed and accurate small-area statistics.
+If a reference can be given at address level, the potential is even greater, allowing for detailed and accurate small-area statistics.